 This Anglo-Saxon epoch was captured wonderfully in the epic folk-poem, Beowulf.
 The hero, Beowulf, was a local leader selected by his people on the mainland only to become king, ruling for ‘fifty winters.’
 Upon his death, a great pyre was built following a burial rites ceremony in which they buried a great many valuables.
 The claims in the poem were triumphantly confirmed at Sutton Hoo in Suffolk where vast riches, likely of a king, were unearthed along with an entirely buried Dark Age Anglo-Saxon ship.
 Perhaps this king was Redwald of East Anglia.
 His iron helmet indicates royalty and the vast riches unearthed matched time period -including Merovingian coins dating to AD 625 (the most successful Anglo-Saxon kings built alliances with the powerful Frankish kingdom in present-day France).

 Over time, Anglo-Saxon England was divided into seven chief kingdoms, sometimes referred to as the “heptarchy.”
 The regional names have continued to this day, like Northumbria (“north of the Humber River”), Essex (“East Saxony”), Wessex (“West Saxony”), and Sussex (“South Saxony”).
 Each king jockeyed for power to rule over the others as bretwalda (“Britan-Ruler”).
 Names like Redwald of East Anglia (mentioned above) and Offa of Mercia loom large over this period (he called himself Rex Anglorum, “King of the English”).
 Some consider Redwald to be the occupant of the massive ship excavated at Sutton Hoo.
-Meanwhile, Offa led some remarkable advances in Roman-styled coinage throughout his kingdom, and across the Channel his rule coincided with Pepin the Short’s Carolingian Revolution of the Frankish kingdom (he usurped the throne in AD 751, 49 years later his son Charlemagne was crowned Holy Roman Emperor in Ad 800, Christmas morning).
+During his lifetime, Offa led some remarkable advances in Roman-styled coinage throughout his kingdom, and across the Channel his rule coincided with Pepin the Short’s Carolingian Revolution of the Frankish kingdom (Pepin usurped the throne in AD 751, 49 years later his son Charlemagne was crowned Holy Roman Emperor on Christmas morning AD 800).

 All across the isle was a religious schism.
 The ashes of Rome had left a Christian heritage, while the Anglo-Saxons had remained largely pagan, with many leaders claiming to descend from Woden, himself.
 In the 5th century, a Roman Briton St. Patrick was living somewhere on the British Isles.
 He was captured and enslaved by a band of marauding Irish pirates.
 He was forced into servitude, tending animals in Ireland but he escaped after six years only to return to the Emerald Isle and spread the faith across Ireland and Scotland, with the help of his follower, St. Columba who founded the important Abbey at Iona (a small island off the coast of western Scotland).
 Thus, the form of Christianity that took hold among the Celts was monastic, ascetic, and characterized by vast abbeys and monasteries, as well as sacred and ornately decorated books, like the famous Book of Kells (9th century).
 In parts of England, Ireland, Scotland, and Wales Christianity grew entirely apart from mainland papal authority.
 One unique example of the unusual character of early British Christianity is the cult of St. Alban, in honor of the martyrdom of Alban at the Romano-British city of Verumalium, today known as St. Albans.